hagarshalabyy/Data-Visualization-R/README.md

   Interaction : Top 5 movies that generated revenue for each respective filmmaker.
   Plot : Pie Chart , Why this plot : Because pieces of the graph are proportional to the fraction of the whole category.
-3) Which genres are popular the most with the movie goers?
-Or in other words: what movie genres generate the most revenue? | Interaction: top ten rated movies for each genre.
-  Plot : Lollipop Plot, Why this plot : Because it shows the relationship between a numeric and a categorical variable.
-4) Does the duration time or runtime of the film vary through the years?
+3) Does the duration time or runtime of the film vary through the years?
 Do the runtimes of the movies get shorter?
 Does it get longer? | Interaction: sum of revenue of movies throughout the years with respect to the runtime.
   Plot : Scatter Plot, Why this plot : Because it’s a mathematical diagram that uses cartesian coordinates to display values of two variables for a set of data.
-5) Which genres are the most popular in each respective country? | Interaction : sum of the revenue.
+4) Which genres are the most popular in each respective country? | Interaction : sum of the revenue.
   Plot : Bar Plot , Why this plot : Because it presents categorical data with rectangular bars with heights or lengths proportional to the value that they represent.